emmercm/www/src/blog/adding-a-google-site-ownership-verification-file-in-metalsmith.md

     └── index.html
 ```

-For now we're pretending `google0123456789abcdef.html` is the file you downloaded from Google which is unique for every domain + user combo.
-Follow the instructions [here](https://support.google.com/webmasters/answer/9008080) on how to find and download your own file.
+For now, we're pretending `google0123456789abcdef.html` is the file you downloaded from Google which is unique for every domain + user combo.
+Follow [Google's instructions](https://support.google.com/webmasters/answer/9008080) on how to find and download your own file.

 ## Writing the source files